 It notes your location, so you can search for a note you made (e.g.) at the hospital.

-iri (iPhone; free) reminders.
-By holding down the main button on your iPhone you can give your phone verbal instructions.
+Siri, Amazon Alexa: reminders.
+By holding down the main button on your iPhone or by saying ‘Alexa’ to your Amazon device you can give your phone verbal instructions.
 This makes it easier to record and remember things.
 You can combine this with the notes and location functions to create reminders and location-based cues.
 For example:

 “Remind me to buy milk when I go to Walgreens/leave work”

 “Remind me to put the trash out every Tuesday night”

 “Remind me in three hours to call mom”

 “Set an alarm for 6pm tomorrow called “Buy sugar””

 Rather than typing text messages or emails, it is possible to dictate messages; e.g. “Text Alex “I’ll be home at 5”” or “will it rain today”.
 On an iPhone hold the main button to trigger Siri; on an Android phone install “Google Now”.

 If This Then That (ifttt.com; any smartphone; free).
 This application is similar to Siri with reminders but allows more complicated events.
 You can ask it to use your location to trigger “events”; e.g. you could automatically text message a partner when you get off the bus or when you leave work.

 Voice recorders allow you to record important information to review later. iPhones come with the application “Voice recorder”.
 Many free Android applications exist, such as “Hi-Q MP3 Voice Recorder” & “Tape-a-talk”.